-Teaching Philosophy and Expectations in Calculus
+Teaching Philosophy and Expectations in Scmp 218

-This course will most likely be much different from most other math courses you have taken before in terms of teaching method.
-This document explains some of the reasons behind this methodology.
+This course may be different from most other math courses you have taken.
+I will try to explain why I do things the way I do.
 I hope you will understand that there is a reason and wisdom behind it even if you may not immediately see it or agree with it.
-I ask you to be open-minded and do your best to benefit from this teaching methodology.
-This teaching method is based on research based pedagogical principles.
+I ask you to be open-minded and do your best to benefit from this methodology.
+This method is based on research based pedagogical principles.
 Here are some of these principles: